 If you believe the decedent has drafted a last will and testament, locate and thoroughly study this document, as it will reveal whether or not the decedent has named a personal representative (aka executor) to handle his estate.
 If an executor is named, turn the will over to that individual.
 You legally have no further responsibilities, in managing the probate estate.

 Move on to Step 3 if the decedent did not leave a will.

 02#2 - Make a Complete List of the Will's Beneficiaries

-The decedent's will should also identify his beneficiaries -- the individuals to whom he wants to leave his property.
-Make a list of their names and track down contact information for them, including their addresses, phone numbers, dates of birth, Social Security numbers if possible, and email addresses.
-If you know that an initial beneficiary is deceased, obtain an original death certificate for him.
+The decedent's will should identify his beneficiaries, which are the individuals to whom he or she wishes to leave his property.
+Compile a list of their names and contact information, including addresses, phone numbers, dates of birth, Social Security numbers and email addresses.
+If a beneficiary is deceased, obtain his or her original death certificate.

 03#3 - Make a Complete List of the Decedent's Assets

 This list should include every asset the decedent owned, including cash left in his wallet, bank accounts, investments, jewelry, personal effects, furniture, collectibles, cars, boats, real estate, life insurance policies, retirement accounts and business interests.

 04#4 - Make a Complete List of the Decedent's Liabilities.